Joao4569/farm_fresh/README.md

 - Once our AWS bucket was created and the the new storage location setup for our static files, I ran a deployment and found that it was not working as expected.
 This is listed as bug no. 7 in the [Bugs found section](#bugs-found).

+- While trying to deploy to Heroku I found an error pertaining to `backports.zoneinfo` not being able to build its wheels during deployment.
+I sourced a fix for this and it is listed as bug no. 9in the [Bugs found section](#bugs-found).

 - While testing if images were displaying on the deployed site I found a bug with the image URL's.
-This si now **RESOLVED** and noted as bug no.8 in the [Bugs found section](#bugs-found).
+This is now fixed and noted as bug no.8 in the [Bugs found section](#bugs-found).

 **Image Placeholder**